 Of important note, Belmont is also a town of artists.
 Belmont has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Belmont’s character.

-A relatively large number of people in Belmont telecommute to their jobs.
-Overall, about 9.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.05% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For the size of the town, public transportation in Belmont is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Belmont, the benefits are reduced air pollution and congestion on the highways.